GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 --------

 We propose to replace the current storage implementation by a new `storage` class hierarchy which does not inherit from NumPy `ndarray`.
-Further, the new storage classes shall introduce the possibility to be constructed from externally allocated memory buffers and provide more control over the underlying memory.
+But instead the also established `__array_interface__` and `__cuda_array_interface__` interfaces.
+These new storage classes shall also introduce the possibility to be constructed from externally allocated memory buffers and provide more control over the underlying memory.

+Further, we propose the :code:`__gt_data_interface__` attribute which can be added to any object to provide the necessary information about how it can be used as a field in gt4py stencils.
+We also propose to accept the established `__array_interface__` and `__cuda_array_interface__` interfaces if these provide all necessary information.

 Motivation and Scope
 --------------------

 In the current state of GT4Py, we implemented storages as subclasses of NumPy :code:`ndarrays`.
-Although this strategy is fully documented and supported by NumPy API, it presents some drawbacks such as the possibility of missing some buffer metadata under certain operations of the NumPy API.
-Further, some NumPy API calls cause one-sided changes to coupled host/device buffers managed by GT4Py storages (e.g. :code:`ExplicitlySyncedGPUStorage` class) which cannot be tracked reliably, resulting in validation errors which are hard to find and fix.
+Although this strategy is fully documented and supported by NumPy API, it presents some drawbacks such as that one-sided changes to coupled host/device buffers managed by GT4Py storages (e.g. :code:`ExplicitlySyncedGPUStorage` class) cannot be tracked reliably, resulting in validation errors which are hard to find and fix.

 The current implementation of GT4Py storages as :code:`ndarray` subclasses was needed to use storages transparently with third-party frameworks relying on NumPy :code:`ndarray` implementation